-- 3.3.5 Supporting the DSL with an annual review of our approach to online safety, and an annual risk assessment that considers and reflects the risks faced by our school community. - 3.3.6 informing the Local Governing Body about the standard of safeguarding in the school - 3.3.7 The DSL and the LGB Safeguarding Governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school.
+- 3. Carrying out, along with the DSL, an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community - 4. updating the Local Governing Body and Board of Directors about the standard of safeguarding in the school - 3.3.2 The DSL and the LGB Safeguarding Governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school.